Technical SEO

 Once a site has more than a few hundred pages, or once competitive context is needed alongside technical data, the paid tools earn their cost quickly:

-• Ahrefs — combines technical audit data with backlink analysis and keyword-level organic performance.
-Its Site Audit runs on a scheduled crawl and surfaces new issues as they appear.
+- Ahrefs — combines technical audit data with backlink analysis and keyword-level organic performance.
+Its Site Audit runs on a scheduled crawl and surfaces new issues as they appear, and its backlink profile view is where a reviewer first spots the toxic, spammy referring domains that may warrant disavowing toxic backlinks in Search Console.

 Choosing the right toolset